-In 2012, DTCC expanded the Global Trade Repository (GTR) in order to support mandatory regulatory reporting requirements for over-the-counter (OTC) derivatives.
+In 2012, DTCC expanded the Global Trade Repository (GTR) in order to support mandatory regulatory reporting requirements for OTC derivatives.
 The GTR, which holds detailed data on OTC derivatives transactions globally, gives market participants and regulators an unprecedented degree of transparency into this \$650 trillion market - an essential tool for managing systemic risk.